 5G, AI and IoT all place new demands on data center infrastructure – and there’s no room to cool off.
 While edge computing helps power these technologies, it also demands denser infrastructure in increasingly confined spaces.
 Boards, components and racks consume more power in tight spaces, leading to increased heat intensity that requires new cooling solutions.

 The challenge is threefold: how will you deliver more computing power with less space while regulating thermal parameters for optimal performance?

 It’s time to think about your data center roadmap and how you will adjust to greater computing demands and less operational space.
-As a leader in data center infrastructure, we’re helping companies implement data center solutions that provide low latency and complete coverage while keeping costs down.
+As a leading integrator and manufacturer of data center infrastructure, we’re helping companies implement data center solutions that provide low latency and complete coverage while keeping costs down.
 Liquid cooling will contribute to these goals, allowing high-density circuit designs that fully utilize the most powerful processors.

 Why liquid cooling beats traditional air-cooling methods

 To understand liquid cooling’s advantages, it’s important to consider why air cooling won't be enough in many data center environments.
 First, the next generation of CPUs and circuitry simply runs hotter.
 New data centers confined in smaller spaces put a premium on rack space and minimize airflow.
 In addition, an emphasis on energy efficiency demands new solutions.
 According to Global Market Insights, up to 40% of data center operating costs are due to HVAC systems.

 Until now, the most common alternative to air cooling has been a liquid cooling technique using a combination of water and additives.
 However, as chemicals get added, the mixture becomes hazardous and needs to be treated as such during installation and disposal.
 Erosion and corrosion become common and can be particularly hard to spot or fix in tight spaces.